-Pfizer coronavirus vaccine to receive FDA emergency-use authorization: Alex Azar
+First COVID vaccination in US may be given Monday: Alex Azar

 Continue Reading Below

+Azar told FOX Business "Mornings with Maria" that the Food and Drug Administration will grant emergency-use authorization for the vaccine within days, and the first shot may be given as soon as Monday.

-"At this point, it is really a matter of working out some final details," Azar said on "Mornings with Maria."
+"At this point, it is really a matter of working out some final details," he said.
 "Within the next couple of days, it ought to come out and we'll start having Pfizer ship that vaccine to where governors have told us."

 PFIZER'S CORONAVIRUS VACCINE: WHAT TO KNOW